 It has often been alleged — though not in evidence to us — that the Phoebus organisation artificially made the life of a lamp short with the object of increasing the number of lamps sold.
 As we have explained in Chapter 9, there can be no absolutely right life for the many varying circumstances to be found among the consumers in any given country, so that any standard life must always represent a compromise between conflicting factors.
 B.S.I, has always adopted a single life standard for general service filament lamps, and the representatives of both B.S.I, and B.E.A., as well as most lamp manufacturers, have told us in evidence that they regard 1,000 hours as the best compromise possible at the present time, nor has any evidence been offered to us to the contrary.
 (Chapter 17: Conclusions and Recommendations)

-Another line of attack against the theory of monopoly prices in a free market would be to consider the response of prices of factors of production when a large firm reduces its supply of consumer goods in order to increase prices.
+Another line of attack against the theory of monopoly prices would be to consider the response of the prices of factors of production when a large firm reduces its supply of consumer goods in order to increase prices.
 If this happens, its own demand for factors of production, necessary for the production of consumer goods, will decrease.
 Eventually, the prices of factors of production would decline, providing an opportunity for competing firms which can now reduce their production costs.
 They are thus able to lower their prices and challenge the monopoly (in a cut-throat competition).
-Even imagining an unrealistic scenario where the monopoly substitutes for the competitors to the purchase, on a regular basis for preventing the prices from falling, of all the factors of production in excess, the accumulation of those 'idle' productive resources is a great loss because such amount exceeds what he needs to replace his existing capital goods.
-It would be far more advantageous to increase its production to capture a larger market share, which will tend to diminish the prices anyway, especially when in fact an increase in production will reduce the average cost of production, making a big-scale production more profitable.
+Even imagining an unrealistic scenario where the monopoly substitutes for the competitors to the purchase, on a regular basis for preventing the prices from falling, of all the factors of production in excess, the accumulation of those ‘idle’ productive resources is a great loss because such amount exceeds what he needs to replace his existing capital goods.
+It would be far more advantageous to increase its production to capture a larger market share, causing lowered prices due to reduced average cost of production, making a big-scale production more profitable.

-Because if firms planned to degrade their products, this means that their demand for factors of production (labor, natural resources...) will automatically increase since they have to increase the production of consumer goods.
+If firms planned to degrade their products, this means that their demand for factors of production (labor, natural resources...) will automatically increase since they have to increase the production of consumer goods.
 Then, the prices of those factors will also increase, leading to an increase in costs of production.
 Not in profit.